simonchatts/hashmash/README.md

 writes the new file to stdout, but `--in-place` (which implies `--replace`) does a destructive in-place edit of all the provided files.

-The randomization reserves character classes, so for example:
+The randomization preserves character classes, so for example:

     W6B43240-ad76s==62231DH00